 Pedaling Your Way to Fitness with FES Cycling

-Available in Northampton
+Available at our Northampton Clinic.

 It is challenging for individuals with Neurological Conditions to maintain health and fitness.
 This can be due to either partial or complete loss of movement in the lower and/or upper limbs.
 If you have partial or complete loss of movement, then the answer may lie in Functional Electrical Stimulation (FES) Cycling.
 Getting a beneficial workout improves the health of your heart and lungs, rebuilds your muscles, helps with weight management and even reduces spasticity.

 Functional Electrical Stimulation (FES) delivers a small electrical current to a nerve via sticky pads placed on the skin.
 The stimulated nerve in turn activates the muscles that it supplies.
 When this is coupled with a power-assisted static bike, coordinated muscle contractions can be achieved that are capable of producing strong pedal strokes sufficient to perform a cycling action.

 Clinical research has demonstrated the following benefits: